kubernetes/website/content/en/docs/tasks/job/intra-job-pod-networking-using-pod-hostnames.md

 Pods within a Job might need to communicate among themselves.
 They could query the Kubernetes API to learn the IPs of the other Pods, but it's much simpler to rely on Kubernetes' built-in DNS resolution.
-Jobs in indexed completion mode automatically set the pod hostname to be in the format of `${jobName}-${completionIndex}`, which can be used to deterministically determine pod hostnames and enable pod networking *without* needing to create a client connection to the Kubernetes control plane to obtain pod hostnames/IPs via API requests.
+Jobs in Indexed completion mode automatically set the pods' hostname to be in the format of `${jobName}-${completionIndex}`, which can be used to deterministically determine pod hostnames and enable pod networking *without* needing to create a client connection to the Kubernetes control plane to obtain pod hostnames/IPs via API requests.
 This can be useful